 Kabocha is very fragile once it’s cooked and it can break into pieces or mush easily.
 Therefore, you need to secure each kabocha piece, making sure they are laid in a single layer without overlapping in the pot.
 Then swirl the pot to mix the seasonings instead of using cooking utensils.

-3. Cook Kabocha with just enough liquid and Otoshibuta
+3. Cook kabocha with just enough liquid and Otoshibuta

 The amount of cooking liquid should be just enough to come to the top level of kabocha pieces in the pot.
 Overfilling with cooking liquid will only result in soupy kabocha, which we want to avoid.

-Make sure to use an Otoshibuta (drop lid) so that cooking liquid is forced to circulate, allowing the kabocha to cook evenly and quickly as they absorb the flavor.
+Make sure to use an Otoshibuta (drop lid) so that the cooking liquid is forced to circulate, allowing the kabocha to cook evenly and quickly as they absorb the flavor.

-Truly simple and rustic, I hope you enjoy making this Simmered Kabocha Squash recipe, especially in fall and winter time.
+Truly simple and rustic, I hope you enjoy making this Simmered Kabocha Squash recipe, especially in fall and winter.
 To experience more Japanese home cooking, check out other Nimono recipes on my blog and leave a comment below and let me know the kind of simmered dishes you have in mind.

-- 1 ¾ cups water (400 ml)
+- 1¾ cups water

-- 2 packs katsuobushi (dried bonito flakes) (0.2 oz / 6 g)
+- ½ cup katsuobushi (dried bonito flakes)

 - Gather all the ingredients.

-Cook on medium high heat and bring it to a boil.
+- Cook on medium high heat and bring it to a boil.